 Smoking the Bacon, Garlic, & Potatoes

-- Add the bacon slices directly to the grill grates with along with the potatoes and garlic packet.
+- Add the bacon slices directly to the grill grates along with the potatoes and garlic packet.

 - Cook the bacon for 15-20 minutes, watching the slices on the edges of the grill as they may cook faster.
 Transfer the cooked bacon to paper towel and set aside.

 - Increase the temperature to 450ºF and continue cooking the potatoes until they're fork tender or 200ºF inside, about another 15-25 minutes.
+Leave the garlic on with the potatoes.

 Assembling the Twice Baked Potatoes